 A student who fails the final examination may attempt it again upon recommendation of the committee.

 Time LimitAll work, including the final examination, should be completed within six years from the time of admission.
-Work done earlier will not be accepted for the degree unless validated by a special examination.
 A student is expected to complete the work with reasonable continuity.

 Doctor of Philosophy FlowchartThe Doctor of Philosophy flowchart illustrates the required steps to complete the degree requirements on time.
 The students should familiarize themselves with this sequence, the time schedules, and the rules of the Graduate School as outlined in the University of Colorado Catalog, since students are responsible for their own programs.